 Transitioning from Formula to Milk: How-To Guide

 Making the switch from infant formula to cow’s milk is an important transition that all babies go through.
 According to recommendations from the American Academy of Pediatrics (AAP), infants should switch to drinking whole milk instead of infant formula once they reach 12 months old.
-Some parents may opt to use a toddler formula to complement a balanced diet during the 12-36 month stage as well.
+Some parents may opt to use a toddler nutritional drink to complement a balanced diet during the 12-36 month stage as well.

 “Medically speaking, you can transition on one day by stopping formula and giving cow milk out of the fridge the next day or even at the next meal.
 That said, some babies may prefer a more gradual transition since they taste different and are at different temperatures.
 With more picky or sensitive toddlers, I suggest to parents that they mix – for a few days to a week – either half and half or a little whole milk in the formula bottle or cup, and then gradually increase the amount of milk and decrease formula.
 Sometimes it’s just the coldness that toddlers need to get used to, so then I’ll suggest parents slightly warm the milk initially and then over a week keep offering it cooler, until you get to the goal of milk from the fridge,” says Dr. Tanya Altmann, MD, pediatrician.